 Over the next 20 years, a growing India will need many of Australia's goods and services, including agriculture, education and skills training, and healthcare.

-Over the longer-term, India's strong fundamentals – its youthful demographics, burgeoning consumer class, steady urbanisation, unmet infrastructure investment demand, and digitalisation and formalisation of the economy – are expected to drive sustained growth.
+According to the International Monetary Fund (IMF), India is the world’s fifth largest economy in nominal terms and third largest by Purchasing Power Parity.
+The IMF expects India’s GDP to grow by 6.8 per cent in 2022.
+Over the longer-term, India's strong fundamentals – its youthful demographics, burgeoning consumer class, steady urbanisation, unmet infrastructure investment demand, and the digitalisation and formalisation of its economy – are expected to drive sustained growth.

-The Australian Government provides advice on doing business in India through the Austrade website.
-The bi-monthly Business Envoy publication offers perspectives and insights on the economic and market impacts of geopolitical events and trends from Australia's global diplomatic network.
+Austrade provides tailored advice on doing business in India.
+The quarterly Business Envoy publication offers perspectives and insights on the economic and market impacts of geopolitical events and trends from Australia's global diplomatic network.

 See the latest economic facts on our economic relationship with India [PDF].